daos-stack/daos/.github/pull_request_template.md

 * [ ] Commit message follows the [guidelines](https://daosio.atlassian.net/wiki/spaces/DC/pages/11133911069/Commit+Comments).
 * [ ] Appropriate [Features or Test-tag](https://daosio.atlassian.net/wiki/spaces/DC/pages/10984259629/Test+Tags) pragmas were used.
-* [ ] At least two code positive reviews including at least one review from any code owners tagged.
+* [ ] At least two code positive reviews including at least one code owner from each category referenced in the PR.
 * [ ] If necessary, forced-landing label added and a reason added in a comment.

+#### If all prior steps are complete:
 * [ ] Gatekeeper requested (daos-gatekeeper added as a reviewer).